Sarah Churm

-Sarah Churm (born 1980 in Scarrington, Nottinghamshire) is an English actress, known for playing the part of Sarah in At Home with the Braithwaites from 2000 until 2003.
-She also appeared in a stage adaptation of the popular book The Story of Tracy Beaker by Jacqueline Wilson called Tracy Beaker Gets Real.
+Sarah Churm (born 1980 in Scarrington, Nottinghamshire) is a British actress, known for her "big break" playing the part of Sarah in At Home with the Braithwaites from 2000 until 2003.
+She also appeared in a stage adaptation of the popular book The Story of Tracy Beaker by Jacqueline Wilson called Tracy Beaker Gets Real, and Heartbeat, on television in the United Kingdom.
+She had a major role as Nurse Zoe Carter in Sweet Medicine.

-Churm's other television work include appearances in Holby City, Heartbeat, Where the Heart Is, Doctors, Love Soup, Sweet Medicine and The Upper Hand.
+Churm's other television work include appearances in Holby City, Where the Heart Is, Doctors, Love Soup, and The Upper Hand.
 In November 2013 she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.
-Churm also appears as Helen in the 2011 film drama Weekend.

-She recently portrayed Grant's mother in the TV series Utopia.
+Churm also appeared as Helen in the 2011 film drama Weekend and portrayed Grant's mother in the TV series Utopia.